Borneo Backpacking Itinerary: Travel and Route Guide

 - Climb the top of the highest Mountain ins South East Asia the Mount Kinabalu with 4095 m

-After 2 exciting month of backpacking through Thailand and West Malaysia we decided to visit Borneo in East Malaysia.
-Borneo is absolutely famous for its wide range of National Parks and wildlife – so for us the perfect travel destination!
+After 2 exciting month of backpacking through Thailand and West Malaysia, we decided to visit Borneo in East Malaysia.
+Borneo is absolutely famous for its wide range of National Parks and wildlife – so for us – the perfect travel destination!
 We took a flight from Kuala Lumpur to Kuching, where we stayed a few nights.
-This city with its tranquil riverside is not just lovely but it’s also a fantastic starting point from where you can do great excursions to the nearby National Parks.
-In Kuching you will also find the tourist National Parks Office – they are doing a great job and provided us with useful informations about National Park fees, accommodations and how to get there.
+This city with its tranquil riverside is not just lovely, but it’s also a fantastic starting point from where you can do great excursions to the nearby National Parks.
+In Kuching you will also find the tourist National Parks Office – they are doing a great job and provided us with useful information about National Park fees, accommodations and how to get there.

 Gunung Gading National Park

 Have you ever heard about the Rafflesia tuan-mudae flower?
 It’s the world’s biggest flower and we were very lucky to find one of them blooming in the Gunung Gading National Park!
 This flower is the main attraction of this park – check at the National Park Service if one of them is blooming at the moment.
 The Park is easy to reach by public bus from Kuching – inside the park there are guided jungle hiking tours!
 To spot a Rafflesia inside the deep rainforest was an absolute travel highlight.

 Tours from Kuching to Gunung Gading NP can be found here.

 This Park is situated apr.
 40 km from Kuching and can be reached by boat from Kampong.
 We recommend staying there for one or two nights – there are lots of adventurous hiking trails to explore!